felix-seifert/serverless-on-heroku/README.md

 which are usually [not addressable via HTTP requests](https://devcenter.heroku.com/articles/one-off-dynos#formation-dynos-vs-one-off-dynos), to process Functions as a Service with arguments provided via environment variables.

+To avoid issues that your machine behaves differently than expected and free you from the hassle of the little system setup, you can use our [Katacoda tutorial](https://www.katacoda.com/ackuq/scenarios/serverless-on-heroku) for which you only need a webbrowser and a Heroku account.
+However, bear in mind that Katacoda is not the fastest and you have to pay attention that your interactions with the platform are executed correctly.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)